dimkauzh/Pygame-Platformer/README.md

 You can use this files to make your own game in pygame.
 Or you can use it as a example of your game.
 Hope you like it!
-It may still be in developermernt.
+It may still be in developerment.